OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Introduction

 \section{Introduction}

-Lifelogging refers to the process of passively collecting, storing and analysing personal daily life data through wearable devices \cite{cathal_lifelog}.
-The data includes point-of-view images (PoV) captured from a wearable camera, showing what wearers or lifeloggers see, biometrics, location, and other recordable data such as emails, internet activities.
-Lifelog data can bring many applications to lifeloggers, ranging from memory archiving and enhancement \cite{kikhia2010building} to health monitoring \cite{kim_lifelog_system_health} and lifestyle analysis \cite{kumar2014towards}.
-Lifelog retrieval or finding a moment in lifelog data has been an active research area for years \cite{lsc24, memoriease2}.
-This research helps to solve practical issues in forgetting an event in the past.
-However, only retrieving is not sufficient to meet users' information needs, since many insights are hidden within retrieved data.
-This motivates us to develop the resources for the exploration of question answering (QA) for lifelog data.
+Lifelogging refers to the passive collection, storage, and analysis of personal daily life data using wearable devices \cite{cathal_lifelog}.
+Such data typically includes point-of-view (PoV) images from wearable cameras, biometrics, location traces, and other digital records such as emails or internet activity.
+Lifelog data has been widely studied for applications including memory archiving and enhancement \cite{kikhia2010building,memoriease}, health monitoring \cite{kim_lifelog_system_health}, and lifestyle analysis \cite{kumar2014towards} \cite{rossetto2025castle}.
+Among these, lifelog retrieval—finding specific moments in lifelog data—has been an active research topic for many years \cite{lsc24,memoriease2,memoriease3}, helping users recover forgotten events.
+However, retrieval alone is insufficient to satisfy users’ information needs, since many insights remain hidden within the retrieved data.
+This motivates the development of resources to enable question answering (QA) over lifelog data.